 Client users are the external users that you invite to use the system to be provided services from you.
 They must belong to at least one group to be added to the system.
 This group must also have at least one active Staff user in it.
 This means that the staff user must have accepted their invitation before the client records can be loaded.

-A Contact Group is a collection of users that enables visibility to each other via their contact lists.
-Both staff and clients can belong to many groups.
-In practice you will create at least one contact group per client relationship.
+A Contact Group is simply the relationship group, a collection of users that can see each other in their contact lists.
+Both staff and clients can belong to many contact groups.
+In practice you will create at least one contact group per client or client relationship (e.g. husband and wife).
 Just like your coverage model, not all staff see all clients and not all clients can contact all staff.
 This is key for privacy.

 This is of course just for the setup in the system.
 Once a user starts a chat (we call Chat Threads), anyone can add other users in their Contact Group to the conversation.